What is the Intelligent Access Program?

 Under the Heavy Vehicle National Law (HVNL), IAP can be imposed as a condition of a permit or notice by a road manager.
 The way in which IAP is applied, or the sort of IAP applications that are made available to transport operators, may differ between states and territories.
-State and territory road transport authorities deliver all IAP services under the delegation of the NHVR.
-Meaning operators enrol in the IAP through the state they are travelling in.
+IAP services in Queensland and New South Wales are delivered by the state's road transport authority under the delegation of the NHVR, meaning operators enrol in the IAP through the state they are travelling in.

 Operating at Higher Mass Limits

-Enrolment in the IAP is a road condition for Higher Mass Limts (HML) vehicles operating in New South Wales and Queensland.
-In South Australia the IAP is voluntary for those operating at HML.
-However, if HML operators in South Australia are not enrolled in IAP, they must complete, sign and carry a HML Route Compliance Certificate.
+Enrolment in the IAP is a road condition for Higher Mass Limits (HML) vehicles operating in New South Wales and Queensland.

 Other IAP applications

 IAP can be applied as a condition for a number of different vehicle types, for example IAP is a condition for certain cranes and special purpose vehicles operating in Queensland, New South Wales and Victoria.
 Operators should check with the relevant state or territory road transport authority to find out whether IAP may be a condition for their desired operations.